Two-dimensional diffusiophoretic colloidal banding: Optimizing the spatial and temporal design of solute sinks and sources: Problem setup

 {} We acknowledge that in practical experimental setups, the emission and absorption rates are unlikely to be equal and opposite over time.
-However, while our numerical framework can handle arbitrary fluxes, we make this assumption to reduce the number of parameters in our system.
+However, while our numerical framework can handle arbitrary molar rates, we make this assumption to reduce the number of parameters in our system.
 In addition, we note that $\bm{u}_{\textrm{DP}}$ described above uses the non-electrolyte mobility relationship.
 The rationale to use this relationship is two-fold.
 First, the non-electrolytic mobility expression does not possess the singularity found in the electrolytic mobility expression.
+We acknowledge that the singularity can be addressed by considering a concentration-dependent electrolytic mobility \cite{gupta_diffusiophoresis_2020,LEE2023130775}.
+For computational convenience, we refrain from incorporating a concentration dependent mobility relation.
 Second, if the concentration difference is relatively small, the two mobility relationships are equivalent; see Appendix \ref{Electrolytic and non-electrolytic mobilities for small concentration differences}.
 Therefore, we choose the non-electrolytic mobility relationship.
-We acknowledge that there might be quantitative differences if a different mobility relationship is employed, and comment on this difference later.
+We acknowledge that there might be quantitative differences if a different mobility relationship is employed, and comment on this difference in Appendix \ref{Electrolytic and non-electrolytic mobilities for small concentration differences}.
 Additionally, we acknowledge the limitation in using point sources and sinks, as spatial effects due to the presence of a finite-sized source/sink will yield differences.
-However, we have observed that the qualitative features remain the same; see Appendix \ref{Qualitative comparison with experimental results}.
+However, we observe that the qualitative features remain the same as reported in prior experiments \cite{banerjee_long-range_2019}; see Appendix \ref{Qualitative comparison with experimental results}.